 Parasite SEO Platform Map 2026: 80+ Properties Ranked by Real Utility

 The mechanism is straightforward: Google ranks pages partly based on the authority of the domain they live on.
 When you publish on a DA 99 platform, your content inherits a fraction of that authority immediately.
 A new domain might need 200 backlinks to rank for a competitive keyword.
-The same content published on LinkedIn might rank with zero — because LinkedIn already has those 200 backlinks, and thousands more.
+The same content published on LinkedIn might rank with far fewer — because LinkedIn already has those backlinks, and thousands more.

 The play: build single keyword cluster landing pages.
 A Google Site titled "Solana Yield Farming Tools 2026" or "Best Accounting Software for Freelancers" with a clean comparison table and 600–800 words of structured content can rank for informational queries within days of publication.
 Use clear H1/H2 headings with your target keywords, embed a comparison table above the fold, and link back to your canonical domain.